| Contributors | Affiliation | Role |

 Data Availability in SRA

-All relevant data are in Sauer et al., 2022.
-All 16S rRNA amplicon data are available from the SRA database at BioProject PRJNA763898.
+All relevant data are reported in the results paper, Sauer et al. (2022).
+All 16S rRNA amplicon data are available from the Sequence Read Archive (SRA) under BioProject accession PRJNA763898.

 We conducted post-sequence processing in Mothur (v1.43.0) following the MiSeq SOP (Schloss et al., 2009; Kozich et al., 2013).
-Briefly, we merged forward and reverse reads, and screened, trimmed and removed ambiguous bases.
-We then aligned the reads to references in the SILVA database (v.132), and identified and removed chimeras using vsearch (v2.13.3) (Quast et al., 2013; Edgar et al., 2011).
-Finally, given the nature of the study (i.e., broad scale patterns of diversity), we classified the sequences as operational taxonomic units (OTUs) using a 97% similarity threshold and assigned taxonomy using the SILVA database (Stackebrand et al., 1994; Glassman et al., 2018).
+Briefly, we merged forward and reverse reads and screened, trimmed, and removed ambiguous bases.
+We aligned reads to references in the SILVA database (v.132) and identified and removed chimeras using vsearch (v2.13.3) (Quast et al., 2013; Edgar et al., 2011).
+Finally, given the nature of the study (i.e., broad-scale patterns of diversity), we classified sequences as operational taxonomic units (OTUs) using a 97% similarity threshold and assigned taxonomy using the SILVA database (Stackebrand et al., 1994; Glassman et al., 2018).

-Unless otherwise stated, we conducted all statistical analyses in R (v4.0.0) (R Core Team, 2018; Wickham et al., 2019).
-We loaded both the environmental and community data into R using Phyloseq (v1.32.0) (McMurdie et al., 2013) and removed any reads classified as mitochondrial or chloroplast.
-Our final dataset after all post-processing contained 2,181,132 reads assigned to 53,854 taxa across 40 (two sediment depths/lake) samples.
+Unless otherwise stated, all statistical analyses were conducted in R (v4.0.0) (R Core Team, 2018; Wickham et al., 2019).
+Both environmental and community data were loaded into R using Phyloseq (v1.32.0) (McMurdie et al., 2013), and reads classified as mitochondrial or chloroplast were removed.
+The final dataset after all post-processing contained 2,181,132 reads assigned to 53,854 taxa across 40 samples (two sediment depths per lake).

 Alpha diversity